-With the announcement of Jelly Bean at Google I/O
+With the announcement of Jelly Bean at Google I/O, yet another anxious

 Here is the company's statement on Jelly Bean updates, as given to PocketNow:

 will soon announce which additional devices are eligible for the Jelly

 Bean update.
 As the world's largest smartphone manufacturer, Samsung